Igalia/vkrunner/README.md

     ./precompile-script.py -o compiled-examples examples/*.shader_test
     ./src/vkrunner compiled-examples/*.shader_test

+If glslangValidator and spirv-as are not in the path, you can indicate where the binaries are with the following command line arguments:

+    ./precompile-script.py -o compiled-examples examples/*.shader_test -g PATH_GLSLANG/glslangValidator -s PATH_SPIRV_AS/spirv-as

 ## Library

 VkRunner can alternatively be used as a library to integrate it into